zzzzzz9125/HiFiShifter/README_en.md

 ## Known Issues

-There are still known issues, e.g. volume changes during playback may not apply, and importing long audio can freeze in some environments.
+There are still known issues, e.g. importing long audio can freeze in some environments, and multi-track / high sample rate content can consume significant resources.

 ## Documentation